 Sizing and Fit

 After you’ve determined the type of hiking pants best suited for you and the features you want, the most important factor is how well they fit.

 You want a pair of pants that are tight enough to stay upright after hours on the trail, but loose enough that your movement isn’t restricted and you don’t develop chaffing or hot spots.

-This is primarily because a looser fit provides you the option to layer underneath on cold mornings and guarantees it won’t pinch or press you around the hips, causing the potential for devastating hot spots.
+In our experience, a “looser fit” is always going to be preferable over a “tighter fit”.
+This is primarily because a looser fit provides you the option to layer underneath on cold mornings and guarantees it won’t pinch around the hips, causing the potential for hot spots.

 While you want to pay attention to the fit around the knees and the thighs, the fit around the hips is most important because this is where the best day hiking backpacks will typically contact your body.

 There is a happy medium between a waistband height that is too high, which can cause fabric bunching beneath your backpack’s hip belt, and too low, offering limited skin protection.